-Following the sharp decrease in deal activity by the end of the first quarter of 2020 due to the COVID-19 pandemic, the European M&A market recovered well in the second half of 2020, followed by soaring deal activity in the first half of 2021.
+2021 was generally lauded as a Grand Cru year for Belgian M&A on the back of the post-COVID-19 recovery.
 As in other jurisdictions, the steep V-pattern in the recovery of the M&A market seemed to be driven by increased certainty in light of the waning of the pandemic due to the ongoing vaccination efforts, combined with the liquidity that remained in the market and continued low-interest rates.